20+ Awesome Restaurants In Columbia, SC

 One of our favorite pizzas at Il Focolare is their brussels and chevre pizza with, yes, brussels sprouts.
 Roasted brussels sprouts, that is, along with goat cheese and a white sauce.

 They also have a classic pepperoni pizza, of course, and a chopped pepperoni pizza with basil if you want to fancy it up a bit.
-You’ll also find salads, garlic bread (made with smallSUGAR sourdough) and dessert.
-SmallSUGAR and Il Focolare share the same owner, by the way.

 A perfect cafe in Five Points that feels out of a Nancy Meyers movie